tomm4y/killawormlol/README.md

 # killawormlol
 Game for CS class

-Following the tutorial from Heartbeast Action RPG tutorial along with adding a boss, scuffed and not complete :)
+Following the tutorial from Heartbeast Action RPG tutorial along with adding a boss, super scuffed
 ------------------------------------------------------------------------------------------
 Contributions: Character movement, creating 1st screen with objects and hitboxes + collision boxes.